locusmath/locus/README.md

 # Locus
 An expert system based upon topos theory.

-## Topos theoretic knowledge graphs
+## Topos theoretic knowledge representation
 Developments in elementary copresheaf topos theory suggest a new approach to creating knowledge graphs for systematizing mathematical knowledge.
 This leads us to two new fundamental primitives.

 - Memory locations: congruences in Sets